EPAWA's weekly Long Range Outlook

 DateAverage Hi/Lo (°F)Current EPAWA projection

-March 22nd55°F/36°FNear to slightly below average
+June 7th81°F/61°FNear to slightly above average

-March 29th58°F/38°FNear to slightly below average
+June 14th83°F/64°FNear to slightly above average

 The departure from normal uses the average temperature for the date, averaging temps over 24 hours for any given location, using both high and low temperatures hourly during any particular day.
 This outlook determines warm vs. cool periods relative to normal temperatures.